grpc/grpc-dotnet/examples/README.md

 ## Mailer

-The mailer shows how to make bi-directional streaming gRPC methods and call them from a client.
+The mailer shows how to create a bi-directional streaming gRPC method in ASP.NET Core and call it from a client.

 ##### Scenarios: